sksq96/dress-your-pet/fireman.md

-Contour fit a realistic firefighter outfit to the original animal.
-Keep original face and posture.
+Dress the original animal up as a firefighter